Lawyers that Defend DWI Charges in Hoboken, NJ

-When it comes to issuing DWI and Refusal charges in Hoboken, the police department is usually more reactive rather than proactive.
+When it comes to issuing DWI and DUI Refusal charges in Hoboken, the police department is usually more reactive rather than proactive.
 That means the good news for potential party goers is that the cops are normally not actively patrolling the city looking for suspected intoxicated drivers or setting up DWI checkpoints like some smaller towns.
-However, don’t be fooled because Hoboken still issues it’s fair share of DWI charges.
+However, don’t be fooled because Hoboken still issues its fair share of DWI charges.
 In fact, Hoboken Police normally make several DUI arrests every weekend.
-These arrests are typically the result of car accidents when the cops find an intoxicated driver behind wheel who failed to navigate one of Hoboken’s narrowly car packed streets.
-And if a DWI charge wasn’t bad enough by itself – Hoboken police are also notorious for issuing DWI in School Zone charges to all suspected drunk drivers since the 1 square mile city is almost entirely engulfed in school zones.
-It is also important to note that a separate summons for leaving the scene of an accident if the person continued to drive after a fender bender.
+These arrests are typically the result of car accidents when the cops find an intoxicated driver behind the wheel who failed to navigate one of Hoboken’s narrow car-packed streets.
+And if a DWI charge wasn’t bad enough by itself – Hoboken police are also notorious for stacking on ancillary charges to all suspected drunk drivers since the 1 square mile city is almost entirely engulfed in school zones.
+It is also important to note that a separate summons for leaving the scene of an accident will be issued if the person continued to drive after a fender bender.

 Hoboken has become a popular and thriving city for young professionals who work in New York City and the surrounding area.
-It has also become a center for nightlife with the numerous bars, nightclubs, and restaurants that are found on almost every block.
-This in turn results in a large amount of drunk driver arrests in the city of Hoboken.
+It has also become a center for nightlife with dozens of bars, nightclubs, and restaurants that are found on almost every block.
+This in turn results in a large amount of drunk driver arrests in the city of Hoboken every year.
 If you have been arrested and charged with driving while intoxicated in Hoboken, New Jersey then you will most likely be required to appear in the Hoboken Municipal Court which is located at 100 Newark St., Hoboken, NJ 07030.
 The Hoboken Municipal Court conducts business on the first floor of City Hall and is in session on Tuesday, Wednesday, and Thursday beginning at 9 a.m.
 Night court is also held once a week on Tuesday evening starting at 6 p.m.
 It is always good idea to arrive at court before 9 a.m. if possible and check in because it can get very busy.
 It is also highly recommended that you retain a DUI defense lawyer well in advance of your court date.
-The Hoboken Municipal Court telephone number is (201) 420-2120 & 2121 and the court administrator is Rose Ann Gohde.
+The Hoboken Municipal Court telephone number is (201) 420-2120 & 2121 and the court administrator is Kerri Azzoline.
 The court can also be reached by facsimile at (201) 420-2138.
-Chief Judge Michael A. Mongiello and Judge Cataldo F. Fazio hear all municipal court matters including DWI charges.
+Chief Judge Cataldo F. Fazio and Judge Benjamin Choi hear all municipal court matters including DWI charges.

 DUI Lawyers in Hoboken New Jersey